We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Comfortable.

-Beauty that changes but stands by itself.
+Beauty that changes but remains true to itself.

 1 Comment